sydneybroccoli/sydneybroccoli/README.md

 **OPEN FOR WORK**

-Aspiring Full-Stack Web Developer with education and experience in the fields of Biomedical Engineering and medical device research.
-Recently graduated from Le Wagon Coding Bootcamp in Bali, Indonesia.
-Currently working on some personal projects.
+Junior Full-Stack Web Developer with a background and education in Biomedical Engineering and medical device research.
+Recently graduated (March 2020) from Le Wagon: Coding Bootcamp in Bali, Indonesia.
+Currently continuing work on continued learning and personal projects while seeking full-time employment opportunities.

 ---